-7.1.3 M-matrix and Delaunay triangulation \
+7.1.3 M-matrix and Delaunay triangulation

 We first introduce the concept of M-matrix.
-We call A an M-matrix if it is irreducible (i.e., the graph G(A) is connected) and
+We call A an M-matrix if it is irreducible (i.e., the graph $\mathsf{G}(A)$ is connected) and

-Apparently, the stiffness matrix $\mathbf{A}$ in equation (1.26) for the model problem is an M-matrix.
-The classical convergence theory for AMG was developed for this class of symmetric M-matrices (see [51, 165]).
+Apparently, the stiffness matrix A in equation (1.26) for the model problem is an M-matrix.
+The classical convergence theory for AMG was developed for the class of symmetric M-matrices (see [52, 170]).
 However, stiffness matrices from finite element discretizations are generally not M-matrices, even for the Poisson's equation.
-In fact, whether a stiffness matrix is an Mmatrix depends on the specific mesh $\mathcal{M}$ used.
-In practice, many AMG algorithms use simple filtering schemes to construct an approximate M-matrix $A_M$ from the stiffness matrix A. Xu and Zikatanov [195] introduced the concept of "M-matrix relatives" to analyze such constructed M-matrices.
-First, we introduce a few notations using Figure 7.2.
-In any given simplicial element $\tau$ in $\mathbb{R}^3$ ; similar definitions can be introduced in $\mathbb{R}^d$ for $d \ge 2$ .
-An edge (i, j) has two vertices $x_i$ and $x_j$ and denote this edge as E. Let $\kappa_E(\tau) := F_i \bigcap F_j$ and $\theta_E(\tau)$ be the angle between faces $F_i$ and $F_j$ .
-Define a quantity fig:simplex
+In fact, whether a stiffness matrix is an M-matrix depends on the specific mesh M used.
+In practice, many AMG algorithms use simple filtering schemes to construct an approximate M-matrix A_M from the stiffness matrix A. Xu and Zikatanov [202] introduced the concept of "M-matrix relatives" to analyze such constructed M-matrices.

+fig:simplex